 Premium pay for weekends

-The FLSA applies to employees of enterprises that have annual gross sales of at least $500,000 or are engaged in interstate commerce.
-Most employees are covered.
+The FLSA applies to employees of enterprises with annual gross sales of at least $500,000, or those engaged in interstate commerce.
+In practice, almost all U.S. employees are covered.

-Engage in interstate commerce (including using phones, mail, internet)
+Engages in interstate commerce (using phones, mail, internet)

-Employers must keep certain records for each non-exempt worker.
-These records must be kept for at least three years.
+Employers must keep payroll records for non-exempt workers for at least three years.
+Required:

 Full name and Social Security number